-In joining the Carnegie School of Education you would be joining a vibrant and growing community of around 90 other research students across a number of research degree programmes offered in our School.
-These programmes include the MRes, PhD and EdD and our students are a mix of part time and full time.
-Some students are also members of staff in the Carnegie School.
-Others work externally at other universities or in a range of public sector and industry contexts and still others are working full time on their doctorates.
-Our students are funded in a variety of ways by scholarships from external bodies such as government, industry and research organisations, University and School scholarships and also self and employer funds.
+In joining the Carnegie School of Education, you would become part of a vibrant and growing community of around 100 other research students across several research degree programmes offered in our School.
+These programmes include the MRes, PhD and EdD, and our students are a mix of part time and full time.
+Some students are also members of staff in the Carnegie School of Education.
+Others work externally at other universities or in a range of public sector and industry contexts.
+Our students are funded in a variety of ways, such as by scholarships from external bodies such as government, industry and research organisations, University and School scholarships, and also self and employer funds.
 Our students come from a variety of countries.
-As such there is a richness of intellectual social and professional experience across our research student body.
+As such, there is a richness of intellectual, social, and professional experience across our research student body.
 We see this as a very strong starting point for our commitment to dialogue and growth within our School's research community.
 This rich diversity of experience chimes strongly with the Carnegie School of Education's mission to put social justice at the heart of our practice underpinned by a commitment to inclusion through the creation of a space for dialogue and challenge in learning.

-Students who are interested in developing an application should contact the Research Degrees Director Dr Shona Hunter [email protected]
+Students who are interested in developing an application should contact the Graduate School in the first instance.

-School staff also welcome direct approaches from students interested in proposing a project related to their work.
+School staff and the Research Degrees Director, Dr Shona Hunter, also welcome direct approaches from students interested in proposing a project related to their work.